AdobeXD/plugin-samples/guides/how-to-work-with-scenenodelist-guide/README.md

 ### 5. Run the plugin

-Ater saving all your changes, reload the plugin in XD.
+After saving all your changes, reload the plugin in XD.

-First, run the "Create Elements" command:
+First, select an artboard and run the "Create Elements" command:

 <img src="/images/readme-assets/create-elements.png" width="50%" height="50%">